mkristian/rails-resty-gwt/README.md

 the __CONFLICT__ status belongs to an optimistic persistence/transaction which can be scaffolded by adding **--optimistic** to the options (which also needs the **--timestamps** which is rails default):

-`rmvn rails generate scaffold user name:string --optimistic`
+`rails generate scaffold user name:string --optimistic`

 that optimistic persistence uses the __updated\_at__ attribute of the model to decide whether the data is still up to date or was already modified.